merlleu/yesmag-api/README.md

 4. On yesmag website, go to "Abonnement / Connect."
 5. Click on "Actualisation des stats"
 6. Go to "Mes statistiques"
-7. You now have your new stats applied.
+7. You now have your new stats applied